ManuelMPinto/ManuelMPinto/README.md

 ## About Me

 I'm Manuel Pinto, and I recently completed my bachelor's degree in Aquatic Sciences.
-Currently, I am currently working part-time in seasonal/temporary positions while I pursue my passion for data analytics.
+Currently pursuing my passion for data analytics.
 I am an enthusiastic learner with a deep curiosity to constantly leanr new things.
 Also have a passion for puzzle solving, which I find is a perfect match for the field of data analytics.

 ## Skills and Tools